Graciekan21/easybible/README.md

 - I am using `rgb(109, 125, 134)`,`rgb(156, 158, 167)`,`#cbd2dc` & `white` colors for the background-linear-gradient image and text.
 - I am using `#0f1d8620`,`black`,`rgba(10, 10, 92, 0.425)` for the border and questions display.
 - I am using `rgb(1, 3, 3)` for the answer display.
 - 1 am using `#fcf5f5` for answers when hovered over and for the `rgba(7, 10, 7, 0.3)` for answer display
-- i am using red when answer is correct and green when answer is wrong.
+- i am using `red` when answer is wrong and green when answer is correct.
   ![ Color Scheme](documentation/color-scheme.webp)

 ### Typography